 Above are two photos of a ca 1905-1920 US Navy crystal decanter with the newly debuted "Department of Navy" seal with a star to the left and right of the seal denoting that this was made for and used in a Two Star Admirals Mess.
 Note the eagle clutching the anchor at the center and heart of the seal which was taken from the earlier 1893 version, and also note the initials "U.S.N." beneath with the older 19th Century Pre-WWI font style with the separating periods mid-height between the letters.
 It certainly appears that the US Navy, possibly under the direct supervision of Admiral Dewey, began to standardize and begin to make a hierarchy of dinnerware dependent upon ones rank and mess.
 The earliest known piece of china dinnerware with the above "Department of Navy" seal was backstamped and dated 1905 and was found on a small 8" oblong serving dish.
 Below you will see a US Navy candy dish which has a dated backstamp of 1906.

-Above is a museum quality hand glazed square candy dish also used as a reception dish at the entrance to a naval officers home quarters illustrating the early "Department of Navy" seal exactly like what is cut into the crystal decanter, and is backstamped 1906.
 This candy dish and the crystal decanter were just a small part of an overall huge complete set of dinnerware with this topmark insignia which first saw use on/about 1905 and with only a slight modification at the beginning of WWII is still in use today.

 Above illustrates a ca 1905-1920 US Navy Crystal Decanter with the "Twisted Arm or Twisted Stock Anchor Fouled with Chain" and the initials "U.S.N." beneath with the older 19th Century Pre-WWI font style with the separating periods mid-height between the letters.
 Note the beautiful attention to detail of the cut fouled anchor, great craftsmanship.
 The "Fouled Anchor" insignia typically denoted the Wardroom Officers Mess.